 Introduction to Counselling (PSPM 301) gives an overview of counselling theory, and reviews and practices skills of being a good helper and counsellor.
 The integration of theology and psychology is considered and foundational understanding of people and what is needed to promote healing is studied and practiced.
 Prerequisite or co-requisite: General Psychology, or be a mature student.
+3 credit hours

 Child Psychology (PS 302) is a study of child growth from birth to puberty with particular consideration given to developmentalism as a theoretical model.
 Pre-requisite: General Psychology.
 Pre-requisite for Counselling students: Developmental Psychology.
+3 credit hours

 Adolescent Psychology (PS 303) discusses adolescent development and issues.
 Some of the problems and challenges of adolescence are investigated, and treatment and intervention approaches recommended.
 Pre-requisite: General Psychology.
 Pre-requisite for Counselling students: Developmental Psychology.
+3 credit hours

 Group Process (PSPM 305) provides an overview of counselling group development, dynamics, and processes.
-Issues related to group leadership, ethics, and work with special populations will also be discussed.
-Pre-requisite: Introduction to Counselling.
-3 credit hours
+Issues related to group leadership, ethics, and work with special populations will also discussed.
+Pre-requisite: Introduction to be Counselling.

 Educational Psychology (PS 402) acquaints students with various learning theorists and models of learning.
 It also addresses pupil variability, its measurement and evaluation, and student motivation.
 Pre-requisite: General Psychology.
+3 credit hours

 Psychopathology (PS 405) is designed to provide the student with a basic understanding of abnormal human behaviour.
 Models of abnormal behaviour, methods of classification of mental disorders, and approaches to treatment of these disorders are discussed.
 Pre-requisites: General Psychology.
 Pre-requisites for Counselling students: Child Psychology and Adolescent Psychology.
+3 credit hours

 Marriage and Family Counselling (PSPM 409) is designed to give the student an overview of the issues involved in marital and family counselling.
 Various models are examined and time is designated to utilize and understand processes and interventions used in therapeutic practice.
-Pre-requisite: Introduction to Counselling, or be a mature student.
-3 credit hours
+Prerequisite: Introduction to Counselling, or be a mature student.

 Crisis Counselling (PSPM 411) seeks to provide both theoretical and practical approaches to crisis intervention and counselling.
 Pre-requisite: Introduction to Counselling, or be a mature student.
-3 credit hours
+3 credit hours Alternate years, spring